dscape/specify/README.md

 });
 ```

-because tests are serialized `specify` can catch uncaught exceptions and continue to run. you will get a report about the error that was throw somewhere in your stack. this is analogous to the functionality the community refers to as `domains`.
+Because tests are serialized, `specify` can catch uncaught exceptions and continue to run.
+You will get a report about the error that was thrown somewhere in your stack.
+This is analogous to the functionality the community refers to as `domains`.

-`specify` is standalone, you don't need any special binaries to run it.
+`specify` is standalone; you don't need any special binaries to run it.

-if you think all these `specify` functions make your code look bloated you can also run a single function:
+If you think all these `specify` functions make your code look bloated, you can also run a single function:

 ``` js
 var specify = require('specify')